Sub-bosonic (deformed) ladder operators: Examples and Developments

 Supposing that the sharp operators behave as $\mathcal{O}\hat{a}_{\omega}\mathcal{O}^{-1}=\alpha\hat{a}_{\omega}$ ($\alpha \in \mathbb{R}$) under the transformation, we can see that

 In particular, if $\alpha=1$, we have that

 This situation is particularly interesting for, suppose we have a system whose Hamiltonian $H$ is a function of the sharp operators only, and that $\mathcal{O}\hat{a}_{\omega}\mathcal{O}^{-1}=\alpha\hat{a}_{\omega}$, $\alpha \in \mathbb{R}$.
-Then, it is easy to see that if $H$ is invariant under $\mathcal{O}$, the Hamiltonian obtained by substituting the sharp operators by fuzzy operators, denoted by $\bar{H}$, will also be invariant under $\mathcal{O}$.
-As an example, suppose we consider a fuzzy Harmonic oscillator, which has a quasibosonic commutation relation.
-The action of the parity operator in the sharp operator reads $\Pi\hat{a}_{\omega}\Pi^{-1}=-\hat{a}_{\omega}$ , and, as we know, the Hamiltonian is parity invariant.
-Hence, we conclude that the quasibosonic system with fuzzy harmonic Hamiltonian $\bar{H}$ will also be parity-invariant.
+Then, it is easy to see that if $H$ is invariant under $\mathcal{O}$, the Hamiltonian obtained by substituting the sharp operators by sub-bosonic operators, denoted by $\bar{H}$, will also be invariant under $\mathcal{O}$.
+As an example, suppose we consider a sub-bosonic Harmonic oscillator.
+The action of the parity operator in the sharp operator reads $\Pi\hat{a}_{\omega}\Pi^{-1}=-\hat{a}_{\omega}$, and, as we know, the Hamiltonian is parity invariant.
+Hence, we conclude that the quasibosonic system with sub-bosonic harmonic Hamiltonian $\bar{H}$ will also be parity-invariant.
 Particularly, the eigenstates of this system will have definite parity just as the original sharp harmonic Hamiltonian.
 While all symmetries induced by LU operations on $H$ are inherited by $\bar{H}$, an interesting symmetry breaking may occur when time reversal (reversal of motion) is considered.

 Whenever $\mathcal{O}$ is AA, one gets